But there is another type of feeding that deserves attention: chestfeeding.

 4. Use the right pronouns.

 This is not exclusive to chestfeeding, but it feels like a good opportunity for a reminder.
-Pronouns matter, a lot.
-In the study mentioned above, some of the greatest distress people felt while chestfeeding was when they were misgendered by people around them.
+Pronouns matter.
+Some of the greatest distress people felt while chestfeeding was when they were misgendered by people around them.

-If you mess up someone's pronoun, own it and try to do better next time.
+If you refer to someone by the wrong pronoun, own it and try to do better next time.

 5. Stand up for them.